Healthy Recipes Blog

 Jump to Recipe Review Recipe

-Enjoy loaded mashed cauliflower with bacon and cheese, and you won't miss the potatoes!
-It's scrumptious, delicious, and very filling.
-It's the perfect low-carb and keto substitute for loaded mashed potatoes.
+Enjoy this loaded mashed cauliflower with bacon and cheese, and you won't miss the potatoes!
+It's scrumptious, delicious, and filling - the perfect low-carb substitute for loaded mashed potatoes.

-It's no wonder I have so many cauliflower recipes on this website!
+It's no wonder I have so many cauliflower recipes on this website, including roasted cauliflower and cauliflower steak.
 It's such a versatile vegetable.
-Mashed cauliflower is especially delicious and surprisingly similar to mashed potatoes, which makes it an ideal low-carb and keto substitute.
-Topping the mash with bacon and cheese makes it even better.
-But hey, bacon and cheese make everything better!
+Mashed cauliflower is especially delicious and surprisingly similar to mashed potatoes, which makes it an ideal low-carb substitute.
+Not surprisingly, topping the mash with bacon and cheese makes it even better.

 The ingredients needed to make loaded mashed cauliflower.

-• Bacon: You can cook it yourself or use precooked bacon or even bacon bits.
+• Bacon: You can cook it yourself, use precooked bacon, or even bacon bits.

-• Shredded cheddar: Sharp cheddar is so flavorful.
-Sometimes I even use extra-sharp cheddar.
+• Shredded cheddar: I use sharp or extra-sharp cheddar.
+Gruyere is a delicious alternative.

 Instructions

 Cook the bacon.
-First, you need to cook and crumble the bacon.
 You can cook it on the stovetop, or you can make oven bacon or microwave bacon.

 Chopped bacon on a plate.